leangjia/blender_docs/trunk/blender_docs/manual/render/layers/denoising.rst

 - Denoising cannot be used for baking yet.
 - For animation denoising can be used, however it still requires high sample counts for good results.
-  With low sample counts, low frequency (blurry) noise can be visible in animation frames, even if it is not immediately apparent in still images.
+  With low sample counts, low frequency (blurry) noise can be visible in animation frames, even if it not becomes immediately apparent in still images.
 - When using GPU rendering, the denoising (non Optix) process may use a significant amount of VRAM.
   If the GPU runs out of memory but renders fine without denoising, try reducing the tile size.